SehwanHong/Artificial-Intelligence/NDSVR/index.md

 ![Complexity Distribution](./ComplexityDistribution.png)

 As shown in the image above, ResNeXt-A have more low compelxity models and ResNeXt-B have heavy tail of high-complexity models.
-Thus, it is plausible that ResNeXt-B's apparent superiority is due to the confounding effect of plexity.
+Thus, it is plausible that ResNeXt-B's apparent superiority is due to the confounding effect of complexity.

 ### Normalized Comparison